r-lib/pkgdown/tests/testthat/_snaps/build-reference-index.md

 # errors well when a content entry refers to a non existing function

-    Could not find an href for topic lala of package usethis
+    Could not find an href for topic lala of package rlang

 # can use a topic from another package